Red-squirrels.com discount code April 2025

 The American red squirrel (Tamiasciurus hudsonicus) comes as advertised.Somewhat.
 Found in the Rocky Mountains, parts of Alaska, southern and central Canada, the Great Lakes region and the northeastern United States, this rodent is as American (and Canadian) as it gets..
 True to its common name, the animal's got some rusty red fur.
 So far, so predictable.

-Red Squirrel - U.S. National Park Service
+Red Squirrel - CT.gov

 The Secret Life of Red Squirrels | 18 Facts You Probably Didn't Know